Mylesti/PyperPaste/README.md

 The application runs with a simple Tkinter GUI and uses a global keyboard shortcut to type out whatever is currently in your clipboard.

+## Planned changes

+- Persistant hotkey settings

-## Features
+# Features

-* 📋 Reads text directly from the clipboard
+📋 Reads text directly from the clipboard
-* ⌨️ Types clipboard contents using simulated keystrokes
-* 🔑 Configurable global hotkey
-* ⏱ Adjustable typing speed (keystroke delay)
-* 🖥 Simple Tkinter GUI
+⌨️ Types clipboard contents using simulated keystrokes 🔑 Configurable global hotkey with robust error handling to prevent invalid shortcuts ⏱ Adjustable typing speed (keystroke delay) with validation to prevent invalid values 🖥 Simple Tkinter GUI
-* 🔄 Automatically installs missing dependencies
+🔄 Automatically installs missing dependencies
-* 🛡 Requests administrator privileges (required for global hotkeys)
+🛡 Requests administrator privileges (required for global hotkeys) 📜 Clipboard history with a dedicated button and page to view past entries

 ## How It Works